โž—Linear Algebra and Differential Equations

 Rank of a Matrix

-• The number of linearly independent rows (or columns)—equivalently, the number of pivots in row echelon form
+The rank of a matrix is the number of linearly independent rows (equivalently, the number of pivots in row echelon form).
+It tells you the actual number of independent constraints in the system.

 Parametric Solutions

-• Express infinite solution sets using free variables as parameters—each free variable can take any real value
+When a system has infinitely many solutions, you express them using free variables as parameters.
+Each free variable can take any real value.

-Compare: Rank vs. number of equations—having mm equations doesn't mean you have mm constraints.
+Compare: Rank vs. number of equations.
+Having mm equations doesn't mean you have mm independent constraints.
 If some equations are dependent, rank is less than mm.
-Always compute rank to understand actual constraint count.
-Exam tip: a system with more equations than unknowns can still have infinite solutions if rank is low.
+Always compute rank to understand the actual constraint count.
+A system with more equations than unknowns can still have infinite solutions if rank is low enough.

 Alternative Solution Methods